bakame-php/cron-expression/README.md

 ```

 It is possible to register more expressions via an alias name.
 Once registered it will be available when using the `Expression` object
 but also when using the `Scheduler` class.
+An alias name needs to be a single word containing only ASCII letters and number and prefixed with the `@` character.
+They should be
+associated with any valid expression.

 ```php
 <?php